Congrats On Your New Floor!

 After Application

 Once we have applied the coating to your garage floor, you have to wait approximately 6 hours before walking on the floor.
-After 24 hours your floor coating will be fully cured and you can return to normal activity.
+After 24 hours, your floor coating will be fully cured and you can return to normal activity.

 Garage Floor Masters Floor Care

-As the proud owner of a newly coated floor, here are some steps you can take to ensure that the coating lasts for the rest of your concretes life.
+As the proud owner of a newly coated floor, here are some steps you can take to ensure that the coating lasts for the rest of your concrete’s life.

 Discourage Build-Up

 A protective coating is not invincible and should be cleaned just like any other surface in your home.
-A common misconception is that floor coatings can repel dirt and grime.
-Floor coatings keep the buil-up from damaging your floor, but it can still build-up.
-Cleaning the floor coating by sweeping or using a nylon brush can help removed dirt, sand and other oils that are commonly tracked across the floor.
+Floor coatings keep the build-up from damaging your floor, but it can still accumulate.
+Cleaning the floor by sweeping or using a soft nylon brush can help remove dirt, sand, and other oils that are commonly tracked across the floor.
+Build-up can become abrasive to the top layer of your floor coating, making it less protective and slip-resistant.

 Use Proper Cleaning Agents